gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/index.rst

 Keep in mind that compatibility between kits varies and will be impacted by the unit system used.

-* REV Robotics (metric) is slightly cheaper but generally has a bit higher learning curve than most other kits, as it is :term:`extrusion` rather than :term:`channel` based.
-  :term:`Extrusion` takes more effort to work with (you need to cut aluminum extrusion to length); however, it allows for maximum design freedom and adjustability.
+* REV Robotics (metric) is slightly cheaper but generally has a bit higher learning curve than most other kits, as it is :term:`extrusion <Extrusion>` rather than :term:`channel <Channel>` based.  :term:`Extrusion` takes more effort to work with (you need to cut aluminum extrusion to length); however, it allows for maximum design freedom and adjustability.
 REV is also available from FIRST storefront, which might be convenient for teams doing their purchasing through official school procurement systems.
 * goBILDA (metric) is slightly more expensive, but is easier to get started with.
   It has a extensive parts catalog and can be adapted to other build systems